Puerto Rico has to ‘resize economy’ on a small scale, plan for reduced population

 Share

-Faced with the reality of an economy that has been reduced by 25% since 2006 and a population in ongoing decline, Economist José Joaquín Villamil, from the Estudios Técnicos Inc. firm, warned that the island’s risk profile “is very pronounced,” and urged planning for markets for the elderly, as well as taking advantage of new consumption patterns with technologies whose use has ramped-up in the wake of the COVID-19 pandemic.
+Faced with the reality of an economy that has been reduced by 25% since 2006 and a population in continuous decline, Economist José Joaquín Villamil, from the Estudios Técnicos, Inc. firm, warned that the island’s risk profile “is very pronounced,” and urged planning for markets for the elderly, as well as taking advantage of new consumption patterns with technologies whose use has ramped-up in the wake of the COVID-19 pandemic.

 “The future is not what it was.
 Puerto Rico’s economy has been ‘oversized’ and will have to ‘resize’ as a smaller economy and population,” said the economist during a virtual conference entitled “Planning for sustainable reconstruction,” before the Puerto Rican Planning Society.